organisciak/dissertation/document/3_typology.md

 The type of work performed by crowds can vary greatly in its complexity and style.

-#### Human Computation vs. Creative
+\marginnote{Human Computation vs. Creative}

-One notable form of crowdsourced work is represented by the concept of human computation, where “the problems fit the general paradigm of computation, and as such might someday be solvable by computers”
+\newthought{One notable form of crowdsourced work} is represented by the concept of human computation, where “the problems fit the general paradigm of computation, and as such might someday be solvable by computers” [@quinn_human_2011].
-@quinn_human_2011.
 Understanding that crowdsourcing is not solely human computation tasks, the inferred corollary to these types of tasks are those that are expected to be too complex for computers: creative, judgment-based, or requiring critical thinking.
 Creative crowdsourcing